Punjab National Bank

-Punjab National Bank (abbreviated as PNB) is a central public sector bank under the ownership of Ministry of Finance, Government of India.
-It is based in New Delhi.
-The bank was founded in May 1894 and is the third largest public sector bank in India in terms of its business volumes and second largest in terms of its network.
-The bank has over 180 million customers, 12,248 branches, and 13,000+ ATMs.
+Punjab National Bank, also known as PNB, is an Indian public sector bank based in New Delhi.
+Founded in May 1894, the bank has 10,189 branches and 11,822 ATMs as of March 2025.

 PNB has a banking subsidiary in the UK (PNB International Bank, with seven branches in the UK), as well as branches in Hong Kong, Kowloon, Dubai, and Kabul.
 It has representative offices in Almaty (Kazakhstan), Dubai (United Arab Emirates), Shanghai (China), Oslo (Norway), and Sydney (Australia).
 In Bhutan, it owns 51% of Druk PNB Bank, which has five branches.
 In Nepal, PNB owns 20% of Everest Bank, which has 122 branches.
 PNB also owns 41.64% of JSC (SB) PNB Bank in Kazakhstan, which has four branches.

 History

-Punjab National Bank is a PSU working under the government of India regulated by the Reserve Bank of India Act, 1934 and the Banking Regulation Act, 1949.
+Punjab National Bank is a Public Sector Undertakings in India (PSU) working under the Government of India regulated by the Reserve Bank of India Act, 1934 and the Banking Regulation Act, 1949.
 It was registered on 19 May 1894 under the Indian Companies Act, with its office in Anarkali Bazaar, in pre-independent India (present-day Pakistan).
 The founding board was drawn from different parts of India professing different faiths and of varying backgrounds, with the common objective of creating a truly national bank that would further the economic interest of the country.
-PNB's founders included several leaders of the Swadeshi movement such as Dyal Singh Majithia and Lala Harkishen Lal, Lala Lalchand, Kali Prosanna Roy, E. C. Jessawala, Prabhu Dayal, Bakshi Jaishi Ram, and Lala Dholan Dass.
+PNB's founders included several leaders of the Swadeshi movement such as, Dyal Singh Majithia and Lala Harkishen Lal, Lala Lalchand, Kali Prosanna Roy, E. C. Jessawala, Prabhu Dayal, Bakshi Jaishi Ram, and Lala Dholan Dass.
 Lala Lajpat Rai was actively associated with the management of the Bank in its early years.
 The board first met on 23 May 1894.
 The bank opened for business on 12 April 1895 in Lahore.

-PNB is the first Indian bank to have been started solely with Indian capital that survives to the present earlier Oudh Commercial Bank was established in 1881, but failed in 1958.
+PNB is the first Indian bank to have been started solely with Indian capital that survives to the present, as the earlier Oudh Commercial Bank, which was established in 1881, failed in 1958.

 Mahatma Gandhi, Jawaharlal Nehru, Lal Bahadur Shastri, Indira Gandhi and the Jalianwala Bagh Committee have held PNB accounts.